-Activity Beeps Possible cause Recommended action Red power light blinks nine times, once every second, followed by a two-second pause.
+Activity Beeps Possible cause Recommended action 4.
+Replace the system board.
+Red power light blinks six times, once every second, followed by a two-second pause.
 Beeps stop after fifth iteration, but lights continue until problem is solved.
-9 System turn on but cannot boot.
+6 Pre-video graphics error.
+Replace the system board.
+Red power light blinks seven times, once every second, followed by a two-second pause.
+Beeps stop after fifth iteration, but lights continue until problem is solved.
+7 System board failure (ROM detected failure prior to video).
+Replace the system board.
+Red power light blinks eight times, once every second, followed by a two-second pause.
+Beeps stop after fifth iteration, but lights continue until problem is solved.
+8 Invalid ROM based on bad checksum.
+Reflash the system ROM with the latest BIOS image.
+Replace the system board.
+Red power light blinks nine times, once every second, followed by a two-second pause.
+Beeps stop after fifth iteration, but lights continue until problem 9 System turn on but cannot boot.
 Unplug the power cord from the computer, wait 30 s, then plug the power cord back in to the computer.
-Replace the system board.
-System does not turn on and lights are not blinking. rn on and None System cannot start.
-Press and hold the power button for le Press and hold the power button for less than 4 seconds.
-If the hard drive light turns white, the power Replace the system board.
+Replace the system board. is solved.
+System does not turn on and lights are not blinking.
+None System cannot start.
+Press and hold the power button for less than 4 seconds.
+If the hard drive light turns white, the power button is working correctly. ▲ Replace the system board.
 OR Press and hold the power button for less than 4 seconds.
-If the hard drive light does not turn on white then: 1.
-Be sure that the unit is plugged into a working AC outlet.
+If the hard drive light does not turn on white then: Be sure that the unit is plugged into a working AC outlet.
 2. Replace the power supply.